Thiago-hf/BipBus/README.md

 Works offline after setting your route
 Supports multiple transportation routes
 This app is developed with [mention relevant technologies, e.g., React Native, Expo, etc.], providing a reliable and user-friendly experience for commuters.

+PATENTED APP WITH OPEN SOURCE CODE, ANY USE WITHOUT PERMISSION OF THIS APPLICATION WILL TAKE APPROPRIATE MEASURES